jwtly10/litlua/README.md

 The tool will:
 1. Parse the Markdown document
+2. Extract pragma directives at the top of the file, such as `output`
 2. Extract Lua code blocks
 3. Generate a clean Lua file with all the code to the output file `init.lua`
 4. Create a backup of any existing output file